mattkrick/react-portal-hoc/README.md

 ```

 Options:
-- `beforeClose`: A function that returns a promise.
-Useful for closing animations.
+- `animation`: Default is `false`.
+If `true`, it will close after the last css animation completes.
+If it's a promise, it will execute after the promise resolves.
 - `clickToClose`: Default is `false`.
-If true, clicking outside of the portal will close it
+If `true`, clicking outside of the portal will close it
 - `clickToEsc`: Default is `false`.
-If true, hitting Escape will close the portal
+If `true`, hitting Escape will close the portal
 - `toggle`: An element that will toggle the portal popping up or going away.
 If clicked while the portal is open, the portal will close.
 - `isOpen`: Default is `false`.
 If you don't provide a `toggle` and want to manually manage the portal, use this.